-While we did not do a formal campus visit, they were introduced to various buildings and what goes on in many of the buildings.
+While we did not do a formal, scheduled campus visit, I did introduce them to various buildings and what goes on in many of the buildings.
 We covered some brief information on services offered on campus like academic advising and financial aid and also talked about various buildings that housed programs such as engineering and liberal arts.
 Lastly, we talked a bit about campus life and what they could expect from their free time.

 So, as an Academic Advisor, let me help you.

 If the idea of this is new to you – which it may be, don’t fret.
 Below, I have shared with you five quick steps on how to have a successful college visit and not just drop by campus like I did with my crazy boys.

 Choose a college to visit.

 Call and ask the college when is their next “Prospective Student Campus Visit” or check their website.

 Arrive prepared with questions to ask during the visit.
 For example…Does this college offer Chemical Engineering?
 What courses should my child take in high school to better prepare them?
 What is the cost of books, fees, tuition, room, and board?
 What financial aid is available for my child?
 Is there tutoring on campus if my child needs extra help?
 What is a typical day like on campus for a full-time student?
 What scholarships are available?
 When should we apply?

 Have a family debriefing.
 Ask questions such as: Do you see yourself at that college?
 Can we afford it?
 What will be your major?
 What is your career goal?
 Will that career be in demand in 10 years?
 Will you make enough to support yourself and your family?
 What if we need to get loans?
 Are there scholarships available?

 By the way, if your child chooses a S.T.E.A.M. career, a variety of careers are projected to be available.